Angie-gh/Unit1/README.md

 We have completed half of a semester in Python Programming and are reflecting on the scripting basics that we have just learned.
 The below comments are specific to me.

 ### Overall reaction to Python computing:
 I find python to be an incredibly forgiving scripting language.
-I have scripted in other formats such as: batch, bash, lotuscript, and javascript(with ajax), but the python environment has a faster learning curve and allows the coder to be a minimalist.
+I have scripted in other formats such as: batch, bash, lotuscript, and javascript(with ajax), but the python environment allows for a faster learning curve and minimal lines of code.

 ### Ah-ha moments:
 **Scripting languages use different techniques.
 Below are some of my observed Python features (differences):**